 Every artist participates in our national network which fosters collaboration between artists across genres and location.
 Artists also take advantage of diverse issue-based performance platforms and mentorship opportunities.

 We are passionate about investing in musicians and their social change programs.
 As a lean, virtual organization, we dedicate more than 80% of our revenues (donations, sponsorships and grants) toward engaging, educating and empowering artists and their communities.
-As we grow, we aim to reduce our operating costs to 10% and are exploring creative ways to underwrite these expenses including the development of an annual Social Justice Awards show (planned for 2022), proceeds from which will enable us to direct all subsequent donations to serving artists
+As we grow, we aim to reduce our operating costs to 10% and are exploring creative ways to underwrite these expenses including the development of earned income and commercially viable channels such as broadcast programming and franchise opportunities of our training model, proceeds from which will enable us to direct all subsequent donations to serving artists.

 You all have made a difference in my life that has helped afford me the opportunity to pay it forward in new ways to make a positive difference in the lives of others.
 I’m grateful for you all and the Accelerator.
 Thank you all for being such a significant part of my artistic journey.